teamdeeson/warden/README.md

 to get your application started:

   * Run ./scripts/install.sh to install the Symfony application fully
-  * Run ./scripts/config.sh to configure the user account for accessing the dashboard
   * Run ./scripts/clear-cache.sh to clear the cache and rebuild the assets

-Once set up you can log in using the credentials that you entered when running the config.sh command.
+Once set up you can log in using the credentials that you entered during the installation process.

 The installation parameters are: